dmiller2000/Customer_Focus/README.md

 2. Install required libraries listed in requirements.txt
 3. Run the Jupyter notebook to see the full analysis

-# Customer_Focus

-Will the Customer Accept the Mobile Coupon?

-# Coupon Acceptance Analysis in Driving Contexts
-> Predictive analysis of real-time coupon acceptance behavior using Python and data visualization techniques.

-## Executive Summary
-Analysis of driver behavior regarding mobile coupon acceptance, examining how factors like location, time, demographics, and coupon type influence acceptance rates.
-Key findings demonstrate [to be filled with your specific discoveries].

-## Business Problem
-In mobile coupon marketing, understanding real-time acceptance factors is crucial for:
-- Optimizing coupon delivery timing
-- Targeting relevant customer segments
-- Maximizing conversion rates
-- Improving customer experience

 ## Technical Approach
 ### Data Analysis Pipeline